 Traditionally the French plum was dried and kept over a long period of time when refrigerators did not exist and winter meant months with few fruits or vegetables.
 Prunes were almost as precious as salt and were used to bargain wages during the 15th century.
 The French Prune was introduced to the states by Pierre and Louis Pellier, brothers who went to California for the Gold Rush, started a nursery business near San Jose in 1856 with plum cuttings they brought from France.
 Today they are sought by connoisseurs around the world.
 The French prune is very sweet, rich flavor with tender, fine-textured flesh.
 Medium-sized prune plum of red to violet purple skin over amber flesh.
 Delicious for eating fresh, baking, chutneys, and drying.
 Long-lived and self-fertile.
-Certified Organic sold out.

-Growing Considerations for French Prune
+Growing Considerations for French Prune (D'Agen) 1856

-Mature Size: 12-16 ft. summer prune to maintain 8 ft.
+Pruning: Summer prune to maintain 8 ft.

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.

 .
-There is no minimum quantity required but shipping rate for an individual tree is expensive so you'll find it's cost effective to consider a handful trees,vines or our helpful Tree Starter Kits.
+There is no minimum quantity required but shipping rate for an individual tree is expensive so you'll find it's cost effective to consider a handful of trees,vines or our helpful Tree Starter Kits